 taste the food, and will readily consume it, if a small amount of water

 or fruit juice is added.
 Only add enough to moisten it so it sticks to their beak if they pick it up - don't 'soak' it.

 Whilst feeding the food in the 'normal way' is usually best, if this is not successful, for small psittacine birds moving the bird into a new home such as a light box, aquarium or even a new cage can work.
 Remove all the toys, perches and bowls and offer the formulated diet loose on the floor.
 In addition, sprinkling food on a mirror or sheet of white paper placed on the bottom of the cage can work especially well for budgies.
 A bird old enough to be socialised may eat the food in order to compete with the “rival” bird in the mirror and using white paper will draw attention to the food.

 Harrison’s Bird Bread Mix is an extremely effective conversion tool.
 Food that the bird currently eats may be added to the mix and baked in the bread.
 Gradually reduce the amount of that food and replace with the appropriate Harrison’s formula.

-Many birds love the nuttier taste of Power Treats and the chilli flavour
+Many birds love the nuttier taste of Power Treats and/or the chilli flavour

-of Pepper Lifetime Coarse so it is a great way to help your bird try a
+of Pepper Lifetime Coarse and High Potency Pepper Fine.
+These are therefore a great way to help your bird try a

 new food.
-These foods can be crushed for smaller birds.
+The larger pieces can be crushed for smaller birds if necessary.